This first article appears in the

 grew out of osteopathy, the ancient art of bone setting.
 In

-craniosacral therapy the subtle art of precise and gentle
+craniosacral work the subtle art of precise and gentle

 touch is applied to correct imbalances in the fluid and